lfishRhungry/zbanner/README.md

 ## Build

-Xtate could be built both on Linux and Windows with CMake because of cross-platform code.
+Xtate could be built both on Linux and Windows with CMake because of cross-platform code and optional dependencies.
 If any error happened in CMake, trying to modify and use `Makefile` is a good idea.
 I'm sorry about my fail to be a CMake professor...